Espresso Flow Control Profiling

 And in the next video the shot lasted 45 seconds (from 12 to 1.5 bar):

 The "aggressiveness" of applying the ramp down profile depends not only on degree of the roast but also on the grind size correctness.
-The profile is fantastic in fixing grinding errors:
+If it's finer than the ideal size then wait, and then decline slightly (if extremely fine, make a ristretto with no decline at all).
+But what's important is that the profile is fantastic in fixing too coarse grind size.

-• Too coarse - apply it immediately and aggressively.
-If you see the coffee jet flowing at breakneck speed, quickly move the paddle to a position near the full closing to extend the extraction time.
-In the following video, the man thus increased the extraction time to 27 seconds:
+If you start making espresso and find that the flow is too fast, apply the profile immediately and aggressively.
+If you see the coffee jet flowing at crazy speed, quickly move the paddle to a position near the full closing.
+That will reduce the water speed to normal (as it would be with a perfect grind) and extend the contact time of the water with the coffee to extract more flavoring substances, preventing (or at least reducing) under-extraction.
+In the following video, the man increased the extraction time to 27 seconds using this method:

 THE GOLD STANDARD

-The combination of blooming and declining is considered by many as the "gold standard".
-The overall algorithm is simple and obvious: at the 35th second, after "blooming", fully open the flow, and then gradually decrease it.
+The combination of pre-infusion (be it the Slayer or the blooming profile) and declining is considered by many as the "gold standard".
+The overall algorithm is simple and obvious: do the Slayer or the blooming profile, then open the flow (fully or until the desired pressure), and then gradually decrease it.

 I roast beans at home, but, for the sake of experimentation, I've made espresso with ordinary supermarket beans using the gold standard.
 The result was better than in many cafes where baristas use freshly roasted beans and high end espresso machines without flow control.